-Seminole State College student organizations and offices will host a campus and community “Trick or Treat” event Thursday night, Oct.
-27, in Henderson Park on campus.
+Seminole State College student organizations and offices will host its annual Trick or Treat Trail event on Thursday, Oct.
+26, in Henderson Park on campus.
 Stations will be set up by students and employees to pass out candy between 5 p.m. and 6:30 p.m. on the walking trail surrounding campus ponds.

 The event is free and open to the public.
 Children are encouraged to wear their Halloween costumes and visit the various stations.

-“Trick or Treat on the Trail” is coordinated by the college’s Student Life office and organized by Director of Residential Life and Student Activities Melinda Sims.
+Trick or Treat Trail is coordinated by the college’s Student Life office and organized by Director of Residential Life and Student Activities Melinda Sims.
 For more information, contact Sims at firstname.lastname@example.org.

 “Killers of the Flower Moon” author David Grann presented his research and writing process to a capacity crowd inside Seminole State College’s Jeff Johnston Auditorium on Sept.
 21. The event was sponsored by the Native American Serving Non-Tribal Institutions federal grant program.
 Students, employees, tribal leaders and community members listened as the writer spoke about the journey of crafting the book, which began with a tip from a historian friend about the Osage Nation Museum.Continue reading “The Devil, The Osage and a Cruel Conspiracy: Author Shines Light on Dark History at SSC Event”